 - Arras penales: they are designed to guarantee the future sales contract and provide for compensation if the operation is not carried out according to the agreed terms.
 They compel compliance with the agreement and are regulated by the Civil Code (article 1152).

 - Arras penitenciales: this is the most common type of arras contract.
-It allows one of the parties to withdraw from the contract in exchange for compensation.
+It allows one of the parties to withdraw from the contract in return for compensation.

-- If the buyer withdraws, they lose their deposit (the Señal).
+- If the buyer withdraws, he loses his deposit.

 - If the seller withdraws, they must reimburse double the amount of the deposit paid.